 Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped, but made himself nothing, taking the form of a servant, being born in the likeness of men.
 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.
 Therefore God has highly exalted him and bestowed on him the name that is above every name, so that at the name of Jesus EVERY KNEE SHOULD BOW, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.
 (Philippians 2:5–11)

-Colossians 1:15 says, “He is the image of the invisible God, the firstborn of all creation”,—an expression that is intended to point out the degree of relationship between the Father and the Son rather than the succession of further sons after Him.
-Paul goes on to say, “all things were created through him and for him”, which would be highly blasphemous if Christ were not God.
+Colossians 1:15 says, “He is the image of the invisible God, the firstborn of all creation”,—an expression that refers to the degree of relationship between the Father and the Son, i.e. his closeness to the Father.
+Paul goes on to say, “all things were created through him and for him”, which would not be true if Christ were not God.
 Later on in 2:9 Paul writes, “For in him the whole fullness of deity dwells bodily”, which can hardly be interpreted as anything less than God.
 Likewise, in Titus 2:13 he expresses what all Christians are waiting for: “…the appearing of the glory of our great God and Saviour Jesus Christ.”

 Unarguably there is only one saviour, God himself!
 The objection that in many passages Paul teaches a Christ subordinated to God (e.g. 1 Corinthians 15:27 f.—this passage and in fact the whole chapter sheds light on Jesus as the resurrected one.
 Resurrection, however, is something reserved for man only) cannot reduce the validity of the above mentioned statements.
 One is rather forced to admit that he naturally and non-dogmatically deepens the teaching of the two natures of Jesus.
 Moreover one has to concede that Paul, who was very familiar with what we call the Old Testament, wanted to back up this understanding by allusions and quotations from these Holy Scriptures, e.g. compare 1 Corinthians 2:8 with Psalm 24:7–9 and Exodus 24:16, compare 1 Corinthians 10:4,9 with Psalm 78:15 and Exodus 17:6 f. and compare Romans 10:9–13 with Joel 2:32 and Psalm 145:18.